Platform-OS/pos-cli/README.md

 #### Pulling module codebase

-You can fetch the codebase of the module directly to your project.
-Then you can view the module implementation and change it if you need.
+You can fetch the module codebase that is deployed on your instance.

     pos-cli modules pull <env> <module_name>

 It will download and unpack module files into `modules/<module_name>` directory.

+#### Downloading module version codebase

+You can download public module codebase that has been released.

+    pos-cli modules download <module_name>

 ##### module templates